 After the employers have made the transfer, the bank will verify if the company has a sufficient balance amount in their account and proceed with crediting the salary into the employees’ accounts.
 In case of an insufficient balance amount in the employer’s bank account, the bank will inquire the employer.

-- Failure to follow the guideline could result in penalties such as the denial of work permits and the refusal to ratify employee contracts.
+- Failure to follow the guidelines could result in penalties such as the denial of work permits and the refusal to ratify employee contracts.

 - Failure to comply or the submission of improper files may result in corporate visa limitations, decreased or blocked visa quotas, and a ban on future employment proceedings.

-- If the system is not implemented in accordance with the requirements, companies might face fines of up to QAR 6,000 per violation, and company management could face imprisonment.
+- If the system is not implemented to the requirements, companies might face fines of up to QAR 6,000 per violation, and company management could face imprisonment.

 With a vast experience of 10 years, Jean Rodas is a specialist in managing all aspects of Payroll and HR.
 Within Payroll, she has comprehensive knowledge in areas such as computation of final settlement, payslips, WPS registration, salary transfers, leave trackers, and end of service benefits among others, which she has successfully carried out for clients from diverse industries.